ahmadalbadawi/ahmadalbadawi.github.io/_pages/research.md

 Apr 2021 – Jun 2024
 DPRIVE - Data Protection in Virtual Environments – 15 Million USD.
 TREBUCHET Team
-Associate Principle Investigator for a multi-year, multi-million dollar DARPA-funded research and development effort to build a HE chip for homomorphic machine and deep learning applications via ASIC technology.
+Co-Principle Investigator for a multi-year, multi-million dollar DARPA-funded research and development effort to build a HE chip for homomorphic machine and deep learning applications via ASIC technology.
 I am mainly responsible for:
+1. directed software-hardware co-design and optimization strategies as Co-PI and Technical Lead
-1. designing novel cryptographic capabilities of HE to support machine and deep learning applications such as logistic regression training, CNN inference and training,
+2. designing novel cryptographic capabilities of HE to support machine and deep learning applications such as logistic regression training, CNN inference and training,
-2. developing initial prototypes of the said cryptographic capabilities
+3. developing initial prototypes of the said cryptographic capabilities
-3. coordination and knowledge transferal between the software and hardware subgroups in the TREBUCHET team, and
+4. coordination and knowledge transferal between the software and hardware subgroups in the TREBUCHET team, and
-4. developing workload charecterization and performance models on various harware acceleration technogies.
+5. developing workload characterization and performance models on various hardware acceleration technologies.